Geometry Via Sprays on Frechet Manifolds: Introduction

 \section{Introduction}

-The geometry of \fr manifolds, in particular higher order structures on tangent bundles, has progressed widely in the past few years, see for example \cite{a,a2,a3, a5,dod,dod2,dod3,dod4,su1}.
-A crucial concern in dealing with these manifolds is that the general linear group of a \fr space is not a Lie group, therefore, it can not serve as a structure group of bundles.
-Another concern is that the space of continuous linear mappings between \fr spaces does not admit a \fr space structure, therefore, the definitions of structures that involve this space is not a trivial generalization of the Banach case.
+The geometry of \fr manifolds, especially higher-order structures on tangent bundles, has seen remarkable advancements in recent years, see for instance, \cite{a,a2,a3, a5,dod,dod2,dod3,dod4,su1}.
+A significant challenge in handling these manifolds is that the general linear group of a \fr space is not a Lie group.
+Consequently, it cannot serve as a structure group for bundles.
+Another major issue is that the space of continuous linear mappings between \fr spaces does not possess a \fr space structure.
+Therefore, defining geometrical objects involving this space, such as connection maps, is not a straightforward generalization of the Banach case.

-An idea to resolve these problems is the projective limit technique used in the mentioned papers.
-In this approach, we consider those \fr manifolds which are the projective limits of Banach manifolds so that objects can be constructed using projective limits of their Banach counterparts.
-This approach has been successful in obtaining many valuable results that are available in the above papers.
-However, in situations where we do not need a structure group a question that arises is whether there are other ways to resolve these problems.
-Because in the projective limit approach, we need to construct all objects through projective limit systems which is not always easy and obtainable.
-In this work, we will try to set up an alternative approach without using general linear groups to construct geometrical objects using sprays which have not been studied much on \fr manifolds.
+An approach to resolve these issues involves the use of the projective limit technique as employed in the referenced papers.
+In this method, we consider \fr manifolds that are projective limits of Banach manifolds.
+This allows the construction of objects such as structure groups and connection maps using projective limits of their corresponding Banach counterparts.

+This approach has been successful in deriving numerous valuable results, as outlined in the aforementioned papers.
+However, in cases where a structure group is not required (e.g., for covariant differentiation, geodesics, etc.), a question arises: are there alternative methods to address these problems?
+This is particularly relevant because, in the projective limit approach, constructing all objects through projective limit systems is highly technical and not always accessible.
+In this work, we aim to develop an alternative approach that avoids relying on general linear groups for constructing geometric objects.
+Specifically, we will investigate the use of the simpler concept of a spray, which has received relatively little attention in the context of \fr manifolds.